MicrosoftDocs/entra-docs/docs/id-governance/entitlement-management-access-package-resources.md

 If your application hasn't yet been integrated with your Microsoft Entra ID directory, see [govern access for applications in your environment](identity-governance-applications-prepare.md) and [integrate an application with Microsoft Entra ID](identity-governance-applications-integrate.md).

 Applications can have multiple app roles defined in their manifest and managed through the [app roles UI](~/identity-platform/howto-add-app-roles-in-apps.md#app-roles-ui).
-When you add an application to an access package, if that application has more than one app role, you need to specify the appropriate role for those users in each access package.
+When you add an application's app role as a resource role to an access package, if that application has more than one app role, you need to specify the appropriate role for those users in that access package.
 If you're developing applications, you can read more about how those roles are added to your applications in [How to: Configure the role claim issued in the SAML token for enterprise applications](~/identity-platform/enterprise-app-role-management.md).
 If you're using the Microsoft Authentication Libraries, there is also a [code sample](~/identity-platform/sample-v2-code.md) for how to use app roles for access control.

 > [!NOTE]
 > If an application has multiple app roles, and more than one role of that application are in an access package, then the user will receive all those application's included roles.
 If instead you want users to only have some of the application's roles, then you will need to create multiple access packages in the catalog, with separate access packages for each of the app roles.